GovTechSG/2021-bootcamp-gds/exercises/32-Deploy-Frontend-IaC.md

    2. Go to the repository "Settings"
    3. Go to the "Secrets" section on the left panel
    4. Create two new repository secrets: <AWS_ACCESS_KEY_ID>, <AWS_SECRET_ACCESS_KEY>, from the secrets obtained in the previous section
+2. Uncomment L3 in the [deploy-to-aws](../.github/workflows/deploy-to-aws.yml) Github Workflow and push
-2. Run the GitHub Actions
+3. Observe the deployment in the GitHub Actions
-3. Check your AWS Console, you should see that:
+4. Check your AWS Console, you should see that:
    1. A VPC is created
    2. 4 Subnets are created
    3. An internet gateway is created
    4. An S3 Bucket is created
    5. Your React Application is stored in the S3 Bucket
-4. Review the Github Actions logs to see the steps that were carried out
+5. Review the Github Actions logs to see the steps that were carried out
    1. Note that under the Deploy-With-TF job, the step "Plan Deployment" describes the resources that will be deployed into the cloud
    2. A URL to access your deployed React Application can be found in the step "Apply Deployment"
    3. The URL should look something like this: `gds-react-bucket-abcd1234def.s3-website-ap-southeast-1.amazonaws.com`
-5. You should be able to access your React Application from the URL
+6. You should be able to access your React Application from the URL
-6. All done!
+7. All done!

 ---